kenneth558/POOFITEE-Original/README.md

  -- You've discovered innumerable security-flaw seekers and other type opportunistic thrill-seekers worldwide are hammering YOUR system, stealing YOUR bandwidth, and you take offense to that, never knowing when they might succeed

  -- You may have discovered that Fail2Ban, UFW and the like iptables front-ends are too complicated, not persistent enough, not intuitive, or otherwise too wimpy to be secure firewalls for owner-access-only systems.
 This firewalling solution is NOT a front-end at all.
-You still have direct control of iptables via scripting or CLI.
-These are helper scriptings to give you some very useful remote or unattended iptables rules control securely
+You're allowed to continue direct or programmed control of iptables via CLI or other scripting without fear of interaction consequences.
+These are helper scriptings to give you some very useful remote or unattended iptables rules

  -- You may have used knockd for port knocking and found it to be limited in knock port sequence, and horrifyingly it tends to stop running for no apparent reason.

  -- You understand the advantages of having your system TOTALLY invisible to anyone but you, your friends, and allies.
-(IPv6 visibility MIGHT be required)
+(Visibility MIGHT be required in IPv6, but IPv6 is not yet protected in the current state of POOFITEE development)

  -- You want to minimize the number of application packages installed in order to maximize your system's robustness.